AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/stream-views/stream-views-concept.md

 You can use stream views to limit these properties or to give them a more meaningful name.

 * When you use a stream view, use caution when not all properties in the target type exist in the source type.
 Properties that are not mapped return their default value in the target type.
 For example, if the target type contains a property of data type double that is not mapped, data transformation gives that property a value of `0`.
 Assume you have a source type with the properties, Timestamp and Pressure.
 You create a stream view that maps to a type with the properties Timestamp, Pressure, and Temperature.
 If Temperature is of data type `double`, a value of 0 (zero) is always returned for it, because it cannot be mapped from the source type.

-* You can use a stream view to change a stream's underlying type, as described in [Streams](xref:sds-streams#update-stream-type).
+* You can use a stream view to change a stream's underlying type.
 Use caution if you do so, because any source properties that cannot be mapped to a target property are removed from the stream data.
 Unmapped target properties are set to their default value for all existing events.
 For example, if you have a source type that has the properties Timestamp, Pressure, and Temperature, and you use a stream view to map to a type with the properties Timestamp, Pressure, and Depth, you can map only Timestamp and Pressure.
 In this case, the source data for the Temperature field will be lost, and the existing events will be given a value of 0 for the new Depth property.